DUNE/computing-training-basics-short/_episodes/04-intro-art-larsoft.md

 for instructions on how to invoke it.

+### Ordering of Plug-in Execution

+The input source always goes first, and it defines the run, subrun and event number of the trigger record being processed.
+The producers and filters in trigger_paths then get executed for each event.
+The analyzers and filters in end_paths then get executed.
+Analyzers cannot be added to trigger_paths, and producers cannot be added to end_paths.
+This ordering ensures that data products are all produced by the time they are needed to be analyzed.
+But it also forces high memory usage for the same reason.

 ### Non-Plug-In Code

 You are welcome to write standard C++ code -- classes and C-style functions are no problem.
 In fact, to enhance the portability of code, the *art* team encourages the separation of algorithm code into non-framework-specific source files, and to call these functions or class methods from the *art* plug-ins.
 Typically, source files for standalone algorithm code have the extension .cxx while art plug-ins have .cc extensions.
 Most directories have a CMakeLists.txt file which has instructions for building the plug-ins, each of which is built into a .so library, and all other code gets built and put in a separate .so library.